jardon/gnome-mosaic/TESTING.md

 - [ ] Turn on auto-tiling.
 Windows automatically tile.
 - [ ] Disabling and enabling auto-tiling correctly handles minimized, maximized, fullscreen, floating, and non-floating windows (This test needs a better definition, steps, or to be separated out.)

-### Stacking

-- [ ] Windows can be moved into a stack.
-- [ ] Windows can be moved out of a stack.
-- [ ] Windows inside and outside of a stack can be swapped multiple times and in both directions.
-- [ ] Moving the last window out of a stack works as expected.
-- [ ] Stacks can be resized with the keyboard.
-- [ ] Stacks can be resized with the mouse.
-- [ ] Lock and unlock the screen-- stacks should still exist and windows should not have moved.
-- [ ] Full-screen an application within the stack, then quit the application-- the remaining tabs should be visible.

 ### Workspaces

 - [ ] Windows can be moved to another workspace with the keyboard